 I committed to sharing a completed manuscript by the last day of June and that will not happen.
 Then I committed to sharing the first 50 pages of a completed manuscript and that will not happen either.
 But still, I can see that a book I have snippeted my way through for months will now be taking near final form.
 I still have days and days of editing and new writing and bridges and ordering to do, but there is form now.
 I love the work involved in this part.
-I don't know if this will remain the opening chapter, and I've been warned not to post this material yet for fear my work on novel # 2 will suffer for it, but I cannot resist. ♥
+I don't know if this will remain the opening chapter, and I've been warned not to post this material yet for fear my work on novel # 2 will suffer for it, but I cannot resist. ♥Chapter 1

 “Give it a rest,” Catherine said.